 So how much should you expect to pay for your homeowners insurance?
 How much money do you need in order to fully protect yourself from incidents, acts of God, and other cosmic forces of the universe?

 Unfortunately, the answer isn’t so clear-cut.
-The national average for homeowners’ premiums is $1,095 per year, according to the National Association of Insurance Commissioners.
-However, what you pay could vary drastically from the national average.
-There are numerous factors that can influence the cost of your homeowners’ insurance.
-This guide will help you better understand where your insurance costs are coming from, so you can thoroughly protect your home from potential disasters.
+What you pay could vary drastically from a friend in a different city or state.
+There are numerous factors that can influence the cost of your homeowners insurance.
+This guide will help you better understand what factors can influence the cost of your homeowners insurance, so you can thoroughly protect your home from potential disasters.

 1. Where do you live?

 Homeowners’ insurance differs by state and city, largely due to that area’s susceptibility to natural disasters.
 The likelihood of a natural disaster is considered the highest “risk” in your homeowners’ premium.